robfromerd/gsap-conditional-loader/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Loads GSAP core *and* any GSAP plugins you list, but **only** on content in the **animated** category.
-Ships ready-made CSS classes—plus optional **`rotate-X`** modifiers—for character/line SplitText, fade-ups, scale-ins, and MorphSVG scroll animations.
+Ships ready-made CSS classes—plus optional **`rotate-X`** modifiers—for character/line SplitText, fade-ups, scale-ins, and MorphSVG scroll animations (use HTML block for inline SVG, not image insertion for the SVG).
 NOTE: install an SVG support plugin to use SVG.

 == Description ==